thomasrobertgee/recipe-app/README.md

     - Scrapes specific, high-value categories (e.g., "Meat & Seafood", "Fruit & Vegetables").
     - **Dynamically handles pagination**, scraping all available pages for each category automatically.
     - Extracts detailed price information, including unit prices (e.g., per kg).
-- **AI-powered recipe generation** that uses a user's saved preferences and pantry items to create tailored recipes.
+- **AI-powered recipe generation** that uses a user's saved preferences and pantry items to create tailored recipes (Note: Recipes are now generated globally and not auto-saved to user profiles).
 - **AI-powered Recipe Modification:** Users can request modifications to any recipe (e.g., "make this vegan", "double the servings"), and the AI will generate a new, updated version.
 - **My Pantry Feature:** Users can add from a categorized list of staple ingredients to their personal pantry.
 - **Barcode Scanning:** Users can scan product barcodes using their device camera to quickly add items to their pantry (utilizes Open Food Facts API via backend proxy).